Augustinian, built in 1258.

 Niccol˛ and Francesco di Segna.

-of the 20th century gold-ground triptych by Alexander Franchi.
+The chapel nearest the apse has an early 20th century gold-ground triptych by Alexander Franchi.

 The high altarpiece is a wide panel depicting

 The Coronation of the Virgin by Bernardino Fungai from 1501.

 The first chapel left of